Brisbane State High School: Rugby

 In 2009, the BSHS first XV rugby union team went undefeated in the season scoring a total of 405 points for (50.63 per game) and conceding a total of 85 points against (10.63 per game) from 8 season game.
 The team broke the GPS record when the school beat Brisbane Grammar School 103–0.
 The match was soon abandoned when the referee called for the use of the 'surrender rule' with 7 minutes still permitted to play.
 This First XV has been regarded by many as the best GPS rugby team in Australia from this decade.
 Two other players are representing the Australian A School boys team.
 This equalled the feats of the class of 2007, when two players represented the Australian schoolboys Rugby Union team while two others represented Australia A. Another two boys represented the Australian schoolboys rugby league team.

-As of 2016 Brisbane State High School has the second most Australian Schoolboy Rugby caps in Queensland at 60.

 QGSSSA sport

 A wide range of sporting and other similar activities are offered Queensland Girls' Secondary Schools' Sports Association competitions, including Australian Rules Football, athletics, badminton, basketball, cricket, cross country, rowing, soccer, swimming, tennis, volleyball, rhythmic gymnastics, field hockey, netball, softball, touch football, waterpolo, and fencing.